 “Is she gonna ask me about the big test that I was worried about?
 She’d better, or I’m gonna be pissed.”

 In each of these situations, the speaker is asking someone to have mind-reading powers.
-They’re essentially requiring, as a baseline minimum for dealing with them, the ability to magically KNOW what they need without their having to resort to using what is really our very best and most efficient means of communication, as a species: words.
+They’re essentially requiring, as a baseline minimum for dealing with them, the ability to magically KNOW what they need without their having to resort to what is really our very best and most efficient means of communication, as a species: words.

-I guess in my fantasy version of my phone call with Kumail, he would have figured out how bummed I was just from the sound of my voice, and responded by (a) asking me about my day without prompting, (b) telling me everything would be OK, and (c) suggesting we go get pho together.
-Because that’s what I wanted.
+I guess in my fantasy version of my phone call with Kumail, he would have figured out how bummed I was just from the sound of my voice, and responded by (a) asking me about my day without prompting, (b) telling me everything would be OK, and (c) suggesting we go get pho Because that’s what I wanted.
 So why didn’t I ask for it?

 But Emily, WHYYYYY would anyone make sure that they were constantly disappointed by other people?
 I know, it sounds crazy!
 But the real truth is that a lot of us force our partners or friends to let us down over and over so that we can blame them for the lack of perfect harmony in our relationship, because we’re scared to admit the truth, which is that right now…we’d rather be alone.
-Expecting psychic behavior can function as a large suit of armor that protects you from the nitty gritty of relationships.
+Expecting psychic behavior can function as an impenetrable suit of armor that protects you from the nitty-gritty of relationships.
 Maybe you’re not really ready to be that close to someone else.
 Maybe you’re still feeling hurt over your last relationship/BFF-ship.
 Maybe a lot of shitty things happened to you when you were a kid that make it really hard for you, now, to trust anyone, so you find sneaky ways to push everyone away.
 These are all totally reasonable ways to feel (though I do think you gotta work on that trust thing—I’m not saying everyone needs some kind of emotional intimacy with other human beings in their lives, but I am saying that I have never heard of someone who didn’t, and I was a practicing therapist for seven years).
 But it’s not fair to punish other people for their lack of X-Men-level powers.